 The purpose of testing is to align your course grade with your level of learning, based on your mastery of Foundational Objectives (FOs).
 The FOs are all related to the Course Content & Learning Outcomes on the first page of this syllabus.
 A list of FOs will be updated for each unit as we progress through the material.
 Questions will be scored as Mastered or Not Mastered for each FO.
 A score of Mastered is earned for correctness and completeness of the problem(s), and each FO may only be counted once toward your FO Mastery Standard.
 You will have multiple chances to demonstrate mastery of all the FOs during the term: for example, if you receive a score of Not Mastered for any FO on the first test (or if you choose not to attempt an FO), you can try again to earn a score of Mastered for that FO on the second test.
 Revision of work that does not meet mastery standards is expected for your learning.
 Because you will have more than one chance to master the FOs, you will also be able to choose which FOs to work toward for the course.
 Note that the standards for earning Mastery will be high: by definition, there is no partial credit, but you will learn the standards from the examples for class activities.
-Rounds of testing are scheduled for September 12, October 3, October 26, November 16, December 7, with an additional round scheduled during the final exam period.
-Specific FO dates and timing will be announced at least one week in advance.
+Rounds of testing are scheduled for Friday each week, with the final round scheduled during the final exam period.
+Specific FO dates and timing will be announced as we proceed through the course material each week.
 All procedures, allowed resources, and requirements will be posted before each round of testing.
+Refer to the Universal Absence Accommodation Policy for missed tests.